wiseman/clj-pronouncing/README.md

 from a sequence of phones.
 (The numbers indicate the level of stress:
 1 for primary stress, 2 for secondary stress, and 0 for unstressed.)

-You can use the `search_stresses` function to find words based on their stress patterns.
+You can use the `search-stresses` function to find words based on their stress patterns.
 For example, to find words that have two dactyls in them (“dactyl” is a metrical foot consisting of one stressed syllable followed by two unstressed syllables):